levent-86/levent-86/README.md

 - 👋 Hi, I’m Levent
 - 👀 I’m interested in web development and blockchain technologies
-- 🌱 I learned HTML and CSS. now currently learning JS.
+- 🌱 I learned HTML and CSS. now currently studying JS.
 - 💞️ I’m looking to collaborate on web development projects.
-- 📫 You can reach me on twitter: @mleventfidanci
+- 📫 You can reach me on twitter: @mlfidanci

 <!---
 levent-86/levent-86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.